adamquaile/loci/README.md

 # Loci

+*This tool is still in development stage.
+Use with caution, and be restrictive with the version you choose in `composer` so you don't break stuff when you run `composer update`.*

 Tool for rapidly building in-memory repository classes in PHP.
 Particularly useful when building automated tests of your domain layer.